Your guide to your sexy boudoir shoot

 DRINK YOUR WATER!

-Please, do not get a spray tan.
+Please, DO NOT get a spray tan.

 Avoid tan lines (if that's not your look)